vivek1996/web-dev-kit/Documentation.md

 ## Features

-1. Live Reload For HTML, CSS, LESS, SCSS, JS, PHP Files.
+1. Hot Reloading For HTML, CSS, LESS, SCSS, JS, PHP Files.
 2. Compilers For SCSS And LESS.
 3. Minified CSS.
 4. GitPages Deployment
+5. Automatic `git add .` event for files in src/ (fires when any file in that directory changes)